 Our mission: To connect engaged alumni and friends to support the endeavours of the ‘future alumni,’ educators and researchers of The University of Queensland (UQ).

-Core values: Integrity and wisdom; ethical, diligent and accountable; supportive and philanthropic; encourage respect and diversity.
-AFUQ members are often described as honest, dedicated volunteers who are social, charitable, fun, ethical, cost-effective, precise, consistent, disciplined, responsible, focused, tenacious and determined.
+Core values: integrity and wisdom; being ethical, diligent and accountable; being supportive and philanthropic; encouraging respect and diversity.
+Alumni Friends members are often described as honest, dedicated volunteers who are social, charitable, fun, ethical, cost-effective, precise, consistent, disciplined, responsible, focused, tenacious and determined.

-- Connecting: Creating routes for alumni and friends to engage with UQ—through regular contact/communication (including social events, newsletters, and website), life-long learning activities (for example, through Three Score and Friends of Antiquity lectures), and sharing memories (with a special project planned for 2017).
+- Connecting: Creating routes for alumni and friends to engage with UQ—through regular contact (including social events, newsletters, and website), life-long learning activities (for example, through Three Score and Friends of Antiquity lectures), and sharing memories (with a special project —50 Stories–in 2017-18).

-- Recognising and Celebrating UQ’s students, researchers and educators: Maintaining/developing a suite of prizes, scholarships & bursaries for UQ students, staff, & alumni.
+- Recognising and Celebrating UQ’s students, researchers and educators: Maintaining and developing a suite of prizes, scholarships and bursaries for UQ students, staff, and alumni.